Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 A large bowl of dense and tasty soup, with a loaf of fresh bread, store bought dinner rolls, or refrigerator biscuits hot from the oven, makes a satisfying meal, and nobody ever complains.

-Be careful not to use too much hot pepper.
+Be careful not to use too much hot pepper or garlic.
 This is now a common mistake, and you may be able to eat your own soup, but your guests may not be able to finish their bowl, and that is a real shame.
+It is never good to send your guests home hungry.

 There are ingredients that make soup taste good.
 And combinations that make it taste great.
 I'll try to explain a few.